Record-setting Reed lifts Western Kentucky past S. Alabama - WHIZ News

+“He played his most complete game tonight,” WKU coach Tyson Helton said.
+“Elite players, when they’re put on a platform … they show up.”

-It was yet another memorable season-ending performance for Reed, who set Division II title-game records in 2019 by passing for 523 yards and six TDs in West Florida’s 48-40 victory over Minnesota State.
+It was just the latest memorable season-ending performance for Reed.
+He set Division II title-game records in 2019 by passing for 523 yards and six TDs in West Florida’s 48-40 victory over Minnesota State.

 Reed’s bowl total gave him 4,744 yards and 40 touchdowns passing this season, which leads the nation in both categories — for now.